Sago Palm (Cycas revoluta) Care, Landscaping Uses and Plants for Sale

 Pests, Diseases and Problems

-Like all plants cycads are susceptible to pests and diseases and cycas revoluta is no exception.
-Mealy bug is one and this can be treated with an insecticidal soap.
+- Mealy bug is one and this can be treated with an insecticidal soap.
 Scale (Aulacaspis) is another and although not a major problem in Australia so far this can be treated with white oil if applied on a regular basis.

-Cycad weevil is probably the worst pest and it is present in Australia.
-The particular weevil is called tranes internatus and needs to be treated by a systemic insecticide or by removing and burning infected plants.
+- Cycad weevil is probably the worst pest and it is present in Australia.
+The particular weevil is called Tranes internatus, and needs to be treated by a systemic insecticide or by removing and burning infected plants.

 In Brisbane and The Gold Coast Try